Internship Position Description

 Interns may work with trial attorneys, investigators, paralegals and secretaries.
 Duties may include organizing discovery and indexing information; summarizing witness statements; copying and filing case files; preparing and serving agency subpoenas; interacting with court staff to file court motions; serving court orders at the O.C.
 Sheriff’s Department; picking up cases, discovery, and records from various agencies; and delivering clothing and legal mail to the jail.
 Interns may also be asked to conduct internet research related to various forensic experts and issues.
 Interns will take part in tactical and strategic discussions on defense theories.
 Whenever possible, interns are encouraged to attend court proceedings, especially jury trials.

-The internship is best suited for junior- or senior-level students or recent graduates majoring in Criminal Justice, Forensics, Psychology, Sociology, Political Science, Government Studies or related fields.
+The internship is best suited for junior- or senior-level students or recent graduates majoring in Criminal Justice, Forensics, Psychology, Sociology, Political Science, Pre-Law, Government Studies or related fields.
 In addition, students or recent graduates contemplating law-school or studying for the LSAT will find this internship extremely valuable.

 Skills, Training or Qualifications:

 Computer skills, especially Microsoft Office Suite, and foreign language skills (Spanish or Vietnamese) are a plus.
 Applicants with previous experience working with at-risk populations such as the poor and downtrodden are highly desirable.
 This internship is not for the squeamish or faint hearted, but for the philanthropic, intelligent and compassionate.